Mentalii/Sentiment-Analysis/README.md

 🧠 This bot gives users a conversational interface with tool-aware routing and memory.

 6. **Terminal**

    In root folder of your project open terminal and run: pyhon AgentRun.py.
-After you can chat with agent from terminal.